color-theory/cppFundamentals/01-Principals/notes.md

 ### UML Class(Static) Diagram
 1. Shows the attributes and operations of individual classes.
 2. Shows the unchanging relationships among the classes in a solution.

+## The Software Life Cycle

+* The software life cycle describes the phases of software development.
+* RUP gives structure to the software development process.

+**Life Cycle**-The phases through which software will progress from conception to replacement to deletion from the hard disk forever.

+**Rational Unified Process(RUP)**-Widely used process that uses and gives structure to OOA/D.